The Completion Theorem in twisted equivariant $K$-Theory for proper and discrete actions: Preliminaries on (Twisted) Equivariant K-theory for Proper and Discrete Actions

 \subsection{Twisted equivariant $K$-Theory.}

 Twisted equivariant K-Theory for proper actions of discrete groups was introduced in \cite{barcenasespinozajoachimuribe}.

 In what follows we will recall its definition using Fredholm bundles and its properties following the above mentioned article.
-The crucial diference to \cite{barcenasespinozajoachimuribe} is the use of graded Fredholm bundles, which are needed for the definition of the multiplicative structure.
+The crucial difference to \cite{barcenasespinozajoachimuribe} is the use of graded Fredholm bundles, which are needed for the definition of the multiplicative structure.

-Let $\HH$ be a separable Hilbert space and let the group of unitary operators acting on $\HH$.
-Let ${\rm End}(\HH)$ denote the space of endomorphisms of the Hilbert space and endow ${\rm End}(\HH)_{c.o.}$ with the compact open topology.
-Consider the inclusion
+Let $\HH$ be a separable Hilbert space and let the group of unitary operators acting on $\HH$ with the compact open topology.
+Note that in $\UU(\HH)$ the compact open topology agree with the strong operator topology (Thm.
+1.2 in \cite{EU}).

-and induce on $\UU(\HH)$ the subspace topology.
-Denote the space of unitary operators with this induced topology by $\UU(\HH)_{c.o.}$ and note that this is different from the usual compact open topology on $\UU(\HH)$.
-Let $\UU(\HH)_{c.g}$ be the compactly generated topology associated to the compact open topology, and topologize the group $P\UU(\HH)$ from the exact sequence
+We consider this topology instead the norm topology because the last one is too restrictive for our purposes, for example for the regular representation $\HH=L^2(G)$ the action is not norm continuous.
+Topologize the group $P\UU(\HH)$ from the exact sequence